BLS vs CPR: What’s the Difference and Which Course Do You Need?

 What Was the CPR HCP Course?

 The CPR HCP (Healthcare Provider) course was traditionally a CPR certification designed for individuals working in healthcare settings.
-It covered one-rescuer and two-rescuer CPR for adults, children, and infants, the use of bag-valve-mask (BVM) devices, AED operation, and management of choking emergencies.
+Specifically, it covered single rescuer and two-rescuer CPR for adults, children and infants, the use of bag-valve mask (BVM) devices, automated external defibrillator (AED) operation, and management of obstructed airways.
 For many years, CPR HCP was the standard certification required by hospitals, dental offices, physiotherapy clinics, long-term care facilities, and other healthcare environments across Canada.
-While CPR HCP served its purpose well, the evolution of resuscitation science revealed opportunities to improve the training.
-Specifically, the healthcare community recognized the need for more emphasis on team-based resuscitation, high-performance CPR metrics, and integration of multiple interventions during cardiac arrest management.
-These needs led to the development and adoption of the BLS course as the new standard for healthcare-level CPR training.

-Why did the Canadian Red Cross Replace CPR HCP with BLS?
+Why Did the Canadian Red Cross Replace CPR HCP With BLS?

 The 2026 Regulatory Landscape: CSA Z1210:24 and Healthcare